dillorr/defaultRate/README.md

 Out of 15 schools that were sanctioned by the US Department of Education due to having a cohort default rate higher than 30%, 13 were proprietary colleges.

-We propose that private, for-profit institutions operate more often in areas with larger minority (non-white) populations in order to generate larger enrollment figures.
+Due to their predatory student recruitment practices, we propose that proprietary colleges are located more frequently in US Counties that have higher minority (non-white) populations.

+We also propose that there exists a higher default rate in private colleges that are located in counties with large minority populations.

 Data Sources: